 Unlike having to pay for your train, plane or cruise ship ticket ahead of time, you’re able to pay for other travel expenses, like a hotel room, when you’re finished with your stay.
 It didn’t take long for hotel companies to figure out that people were canceling reservations at the last possible minute, so hotels now give an incentive to pay ahead of time for your room, in the form of a lower price.

-For example, here are the prices for the Residence Inn in Cape Canaveral for a weekend stay at the end of the month.
+For example, here are the prices for a weekend stay at the Residence Inn in Cape Canaveral.

-The flexible member rate is $359 for the two-night stay.
+The flexible member rate is $359 for a two-night stay.

 The advance purchase is much lower, only costing $269 for the same room.

 That’s a $45 difference per night or $90 for the stay.
-However, there is a downside to the prepaid rate, as it’s also non-refundable.
+However, there’s a downside to the prepaid rate, as it’s also non-refundable.

 You have to decide if you’re willing to risk losing $269 if you need to cancel to save $90.
-I’m looking for a room that’s just 3 weeks away, but nowadays, many things can change in that amount of time.
+I’m looking at a reservation that’s just 3 weeks away, but many things can change in that amount of time.